telemarq/redmine_tidy/README.md

 See the output of './redmine_tidy.py --help' for more information.

+## Usage notes

+We find it useful to have a new issue status called 'Abandoned' which is essentially the same as 'Closed' but which can be used to identify tickets tidied up by this system.
+Note that if you create this in Redmine, you also need to edit the Workflow to allow valid transitions to and from the other states.

+Then you can add '--status Abandoned' to your command line.

 ## Disclaimer

 You use this at your own risk.
 The author will not be liable for any unintended consequences of its use!